variousauthors/the-valley/NEXTSTEPS.md

      - [x] collide with deep water and bridges, not shallow water

  - [x] dying ends the game
- - [ ] running sends you back to the boat and heals you
+ - [x] running sends you back to the boat and heals you

+ - [ ] BUG!
+Seems like... when you hit the random encounter the draw instructions for the cancelled move still get stored and acted on?
+I only noticed this after implementing retreat which changes the game state.
+What happens is:
+       - you click retreat
+       - screen goes blank
+       - we draw the overworld around the boat
+       - screen fades in
+       - transition to overworld gamestate
+       - THEN we apparently perform the draw instructions :D

  - [ ] fill up the encounter table
        - 64 bytes per monster sprite is 1kb per 16 monsters!
 Yikes!
          so maybe just 16 monsters in this game :D